dat-ecosystem-archive/docs/sleep.md

 }
 ```

-The above representation of the tree is in hierarchical object notation.
+The above representation of the tree is in JSON.
 However due to the properties of the in-order node indexes we can represent the same data in a flat index while still allowing traversals.

 # File format